19hours/sg-statutes/Acts/Income Tax Act.md

 “Islamic debt securities” has the same meaning as in section 43N(4);

-“qualifying debt securities” and “related party” have the same meanings as in section 13(16).
+“break cost”, “prepayment fee”, “qualifying debt securities”, “redemption premium” and “related party” have the same meanings as in section 13(16).

+[53/2007 wef 15/02/2007]

 [34/2005 wef 01/01/2005]